-Animals Wildlife How to Get a Bird Out of Your House By Melissa Breyer Melissa Breyer Twitter Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
+Animals Wildlife How to Get a Bird Out of Your House Follow these quick tips to survive an avian invasion, without hurting the bird.
+By Melissa Breyer Melissa Breyer Twitter Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
 She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others.
-Learn about our editorial process Updated April 27, 2020 Aren't you supposed to be outside, little bird?.
-BrankoG/Shutterstock Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species "There's a bird in the house!" is not a phrase generally uttered in a tranquil tone.
+Learn about our editorial process Updated June 29, 2022 Share Twitter Pinterest Email Darwin Fan / Getty Images Animals Wildlife Pets Animal Rights Endangered Species "There's a bird in the house!" is not a phrase generally uttered in a tranquil tone.
 More often, it's delivered with a racing heartbeat and an alarmed cry.
-Whether the idea of a bird batting about your head makes you cringe—many people suffer from ornithophobia, and if you do, don't read 5 birds that could steal your toddler, really—or whether your empathetic side puts you in "Quick! must-save-bird" overdrive, a flapping, freaked-out avian visitor can be cause for panic.
-So the first thing to do is calm down, says Columbus Audubon.
+Whether the idea of a bird batting about your head makes you cringe—many people suffer from ornithophobia, and if you do, don't read 5 birds that could steal your toddler, really—or whether your empathetic side puts you in "Quick!
+Must-save-bird!" overdrive, a flapping, freaked-out avian visitor can be cause for panic.
+Fear not!
+Here's what you need to know about handling this situation calmly and effectively.
+Calm Down The first thing to do is relax and stay calm, says Columbus Audubon.
+This is not an emergency, just a minor inconvenience.
 Your nervous yelps and panting are only going to scare the poor thing, and it's probably much more frightened than you are.
-Next, usher out any pets that may add to the chaos—or eat the bird—and then close off the room as much as you can.
-Since the bird is going to head for light, it's important to close the curtains on all windows except one, the one you will now open as widely as possible (and remove the screen if there is one).
-Then turn off any lights to darken the room as much as possible, which will allow the light of the open window to act as a beacon to guide the bird out.
-If the room has a door to the outside, use that instead of the window for an escape route.
-Exit the room and the little guy should find its way out.
-If a substantial amount of time has passed and the bird remains, you can hold up a spread-out sheet or cloth to try to herd the bird toward the window or door, without touching it.
+Usher out any pets that may add to the chaos—or eat the bird—and any additional family or household members whose help you do not need.
+Turn off any ceiling fans and burners and put lids over hot pots on the stove, if it's in the kitchen.
+Close Off the Room Since the bird is going to head for light, it's important to close the curtains on all windows except one—the one you will now open as widely as possible (and remove the screen if there is one).
+Even better if you have an external door, which provides a larger opening for the bird.
+Block off other interior doors to prevent the bird from heading elsewhere in the house.
+If there's no door, you may have to do this by standing in the doorway holding up a sheet or towel to close it off.
+Turn off any lights to darken the room (and neighboring rooms) as much as possible, which will allow the light of the open window or door to act as a beacon to guide the bird out.
+The brighter the exit, the better.
+Leave the room and the little guy should find its way out within seconds.
+If That Doesn't Work...
+If a substantial amount of time has passed and the bird remains inside, you can hold up a spread-out sheet or cloth to try to herd the bird toward the window or door without touching it.
 Some suggest tossing a towel on the bird and scooping it up, but birds are exceedingly sensitive to pressure and this should only be done as a last-ditch effort.
+You can also calmly chase the bird around the room to tire it out.
+Eventually it will stop flying and rest on a perch, at which point you might be able to scoop it gently into a box using a towel.
+Cover the box with the towel and carry it outdoors to release.
+Be sure to wash your hands before handling a bird in any way, as the oils on your hands can damage its feathers.
+Never swat at a bird with a broom.
 If all else fails, seek out the help of a wildlife removal professional; they will have the proper gear and should have species-specific smarts to help get the the trapped bird out.